 To set the type of the IDE device, first, please select "IDE Devices" on Main menu and press <Enter> to get into the sub-menu.
 Then, select among "Primary IDE Master", "Primary IDE Slave", "Secondary IDE Master", and "Secondary IDE Slave" to make configuration of its type.
-After making your selections on this sub-menu, press <ESC> key to return to the upper menu, in which the hard disk drive field will display the size of the hard disk drive that you configured.
 Below are the configuration options.